loafoe/loki-cf-logdrain/README.md

 ## Usage

-Deployment should be performed using e [bundled Terraform module](modules/loki-cf-logdrain).
+Deployment should be performed using the [bundled Terraform module](modules/loki-cf-logdrain).
 It injects the proper promtail config for you.

 ```hcl
 module "loki_logdrain" {